Garfield County puts new local control analysis for drilling to work

 Amended state rules allowing oil and gas companies to seek a local variance to drill closer to occupied structures was put to work in Garfield County for the first time Monday.

-County commissioners unanimously passed a proposal by Terra Energy Partners Rocky Mountain, LLC to drill 21 new natural gas wells on land about six miles south of Rifle.
+County commissioners unanimously passed a proposal by Terra Energy Partners Rocky Mountain LLC to drill 21 new natural-gas wells on land about six miles south of Rifle.
 The new wells will expand an existing well pad, South Leverich, which rests about 640 feet away from Beaver Creek adjacent to County Road 317.

 The proposal calls for adding 1.13 new acres onto South Leverich, eventually creating a 6.43-acre footprint.